stfc-sciml/e2e/case2/docs/DATASETS.md

 | one-day | 971          | 599       | Data recorded during a single full orbit cycle of Sentinel-3A.
 Consists of day and night time examples and images from a wide variety of biomes. |
 | pixbox  | 414          | 243       | A mix of data used as part of a cloud mask validation dataset containing numerous difficult examples across a variety of biomes.                 |
 | ssts    | 100          | 63        | A dataset of products which have been co-aligned with sea surface temperature (SST) buoys.
 The matching pixels in these products can be used to validate the quality of cloud masking |

+In addition to each of these raw datasets, the data transformed preprocessed to the HDF format is also provided.
+This is the intermediate output after running `convert_to_hdf` on each of the `one-day` and `ssts` dataset.
+These intermediate files can be found in `./hdf` and are about ~30% the size of the original dataset.